MrzpUnkn/FlipperUsbExfil/README.md

 # Why?
 In case you cant use online exfiltration.

+I guess its also less trace-able to exfil this way.

 # How to use?
 You connect the Flipper to a Windows PC and execute your BadKB payload.
 After the Flipper is done switch to the Flippers applications and select USB-> Mass Storage -> select your disc image